St. Nicholas Cottage in Sheringham

 The house has been fitted with high-quality furnishings and oak furniture.
 A great deal of thought has gone into those little extras that will make your stay that much more enjoyable.
 We have provided a washer/dryer and a dishwasher to save you time.
 The lounge is equipped with a HD TV and Blu-Ray DVD player.

 St Nicholas\\\' \\\'Cottage is one of the oldest buildings on record in the town.
 We have tried our utmost to restore its character and history, preserving the exposed beams and opening up the fireplace to its former size.

-The cottage has only been receiving guests for a couple of months so everything is practically brand new.
+The cottage has been receiving guests for almost ten years now many returning year after year.
 We have received nothing but positive feedback from our previous guests.
 Feel free to read our reviews on Trip Advisor: http://www.holidaylettings.co.uk/rentals/sheringham/211427

 1 double ensuite and 2 twin/1 twin and 1 double